ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v2- creates v2 of the global model- changed procedure for global model cross-validation from k-fold random selection to k-fold blocked selection (multiple papers said this was more rigorous)- added blockCV package usage- LATER: reverted to k-fold random CV because blocked CV did not work- creates v3- 2024-07-31- rework- updated SLF presence data and inclusion of other SSP scenarios- creates v3 of the global model, fixed some methods for cross validation of model, added other SSP scenario predictions for model

+----------051_compute_MaxEnt_summary_statistics_workflow.Rmd----------

+## About

+This vignette contains an example workflow of the R function "compute_MaxEnt_summary_statistics.R", which uses the model objects from SDMtune to calculate summary statistics.

+## Changelog

+v0-
+v1- 2024-08-27

 ----------060_setup_regional_MaxEnt_models.Rmd----------